craig-dsilva/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+Line 4 is a variable defined within the function (local) scope.
+Line 7 is a global variable defined in line 1

 ## Question 2

 Take a look at the following code: